NEXT DAY delivery available

 What does this mean?

-It is for member states to decide the specifics.
+The ruling could have far-reaching consequences and it is for member states to decide the specifics.
 Consequently, we await to see if the UK Government introduce an amendment to the Working Time Regulations specifying what employers need to record.

 What it does mean is that Employers are going to have to review how they record start and finish times, and rest periods, including who will maintain the records and how the information will be collected.
 The information will apply to all workers – factory / office workers, shop workers, drivers, peripatetic workers, home workers etc.